-India, China troops clash at Himalayan border with 'casualties on both sides'
+India, China troops clash at Himalayan border, 'casualties on both sides'

 India and China fought a brief but bloody border war in 1962 and distrust has occasionally led to flare-ups ever since.

-Border guards have had skirmishes and fist fights when patrols have confronted each other, but there has been no loss of life at the border since 1967.
+Border guards have had skirmishes and fist fights when patrols have confronted each other, but there has been no loss of life from clashes at the border since 1967.

 “This is extremely, extremely serious, this is going to vitiate whatever dialogue was going on,” former Indian army commander D. S. Hooda said.

-Military experts say that one reason for the face-off is that India has been building roads and airfields to improve connectivity and narrow the gap with China’s far superior infrastructure.
+Military experts say one reason for the face-off is that India has been building roads and airfields to improve connectivity and narrow the gap with China’s far superior infrastructure.

 At Galwan, India completed a road leading to an airfield last October.
-The Chinese side have asked India to stop all construction.
+China has asked India to stop all construction.

 India says it is operating on its side of the Line of Actual Control, the de facto border.

-The editor-in-chief of China’s Global Times newspaper said the Chinese military had suffered losses in the latest clash, though it was unclear whether those were deaths or wounded.

-“Based on what I know, the Chinese side also suffered casualties in the Galwan Valley physical clash,” Hu Xijin said in a tweet.
-He did not give further details.
-The Global Times is published by the People’s Daily, the official newspaper of China’s ruling Communist Party.

-Additional reporting by Chris Thomas in Bengaluru, Meg Shen in Hong Kong and Colin Qian in Beijing; Additional reporting and writing by Sanjeev Miglani, Editing by Robert Birsel, Simon Cameron-Moore and Nick Macfie
+Additional reporting by Chris Thomas in Bengaluru, Meg Shen in Hong Kong and Colin Qian in Beijing; Additional reporting and writing by Sanjeev Miglani, Editing by Robert Birsel, Simon Cameron-Moore and Gareth Jones